Marki10/sportsmatch-ai-backend/README.md

 - npm or yarn
 - Docker & Docker Compose (optional, for containerized setup)

-**Note:** If PostgreSQL is not available, the application automatically falls back to an in-memory mock database.
-This is perfect for quick testing, but data will be lost when the server restarts.
+**Note:** The application works with **zero configuration**!
+If PostgreSQL is not available, it automatically falls back to an in-memory mock database.
+If JWT_SECRET is not set, it uses a default development secret (with security warnings).
+This is perfect for quick testing and development, but remember to set proper values for production.

 ## 🚀 Quick Start